China–Malaysia relations: Diplomatic ties

 Malaysian and Chinese officials meet together at the Strategic Consultation meetings which is held alternately between Malaysia and China every year.
 The Strategic Consultation meetings began as bilateral consultations in 1991.
 The consultation meetings were made to share and exchange views on various bilateral, regional and issues of mutual interest and also to follow up on matters discussed by the leaders of both countries.
 The bilateral consultations was later renamed as strategic consultation in 2010 to reflect the growing importance of Malaysia-China relations within the political-security framework of the Asia-Pacific region.
 The first one was held in Putrajaya in 2011 while the second was held in Beijing in 2012.

 Bilateral exchange activities that have been done by Malaysia and China as of 2012 are the establishment of China-Malaysia Qinzhou Industrial Park and Malaysia-China Kuantan Industrial Park in (the latter officially opened on 5 February 2013), and the speedy approval by China to loan a pair giant pandas for Malaysia.
 Both countries also exchange views on current developments happening in the South East Asia.
 Both countries are adhered to the letter Declaration on the Conduct of Parties in the SEA (South East Asia) which continues the peace and stability that benefits China and the South East Asia region.

 On 28 August 2012, Malaysia and China officials at the 2nd Strategic Consultation between Malaysia and China in Beijing agreed to make 2014 as "Malaysia-China Friendship Year" to commemorate the 40th anniversary of the establishment of diplomatic relations.
 The Malaysian delegation led by the Malaysia's Foreign Ministry's secretary-general Tan Sri Mohd Radzi Abdul Rahman and China's Vice-Foreign Minister Fu Ying also agreed that appropriate activities would be organised to celebrate the occasion.

 On 16 April 2014, China planned to send two pairs of pandas named Fu Wa and Feng Yi to Malaysia to mark their 40-year anniversary of diplomatic ties, but were however postponed following the Malaysia Airlines Flight 370 incident.
 The two pandas later arrived at Kuala Lumpur International Airport on 21 May 2014 and were placed at the National Zoo of Malaysia (Zoo Negara).

+In February and March 2024, Malaysian PM Anwar Ibrahim criticised the growing 'China-phobia' sentiment in western nations, insisting that Malaysia can be friends with both China and the West.
+China's embassy minister expressed appreciation for Anwar's comments, adding that Malaysia was a friendly neighbour and a priority in China's neighbourhood diplomacy.

+In mid April 2025, General Secretary of the Chinese Communist Party Xi Jinping visited Malaysia and met with Malaysian Prime Minister Anwar Ibrahim in Kuala Lumpur.
+The two leaders issued a joint statement about resolving disputes between ASEAN and China on the South China Sea, reaffirming bilateral cooperation in international institutions, Malaysia's support for the One China policy, and describing the Gaza Strip as an inalienable part of Palestine.